mAbdelfatah11/Deploy-a-highly-available-website-using-CloudFormation/README.md

 # Deploy a high-availability web app using CloudFormation
-Mahmoud AbdelFatah / DevOps Engineer - WideBot
+Mahmoud AbdelFatah / DevOps Engineer

 ## Problem

-Our company is creating a new Website clone called WideBot,
+Our company is creating a new Website clone,

 1. Developers pushed the latest version of their code in a zip file located in a public S3 Bucket.